 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for the question.
-Through the Consumer Protection Act, my department focuses increasing protection to customers and to improve clarity within the legislation.

-We are anticipating, and we'd like to make amendments to this Act, but Mr. Speaker, we do also try to engage and provide public education materials around consumers' rights and as they pertain to the market.
+Mr. Speaker, through the Consumer Protection Act, my department's focus is on increasing protection to customers and to improve clarity within the legislation.
+We are anticipating and we would like to make amendments to this Act, but we do also try to engage and provide public education materials around consumers' rights as they pertain to the market.

-Mr. Speaker, I encourage Nunavummiut to be informed and know what is within your rights when purchasing and given that the cost of living has increased substantially in different parts of the world.
-This is a matter I think a lot of people are paying attention to.
+Mr. Speaker, I encourage Nunavummiut to be informed and know what is within your rights when purchasing, and given that the cost of living has increased substantially in different parts of the world, this is a matter that I think a lot of people are paying attention to.
 Thank you, Mr. Speaker.